-Molecular stratification programs such as MASTER, a registry for young adults with advanced cancer across histologies and adults with rare tumors across age groups, recruit more than 400 patients per year.
-Potentially actionable findings are discussed in molecular tumor boards, including participants from both NCT sites and all DKTK partner sites, to determine therapeutic choices for individual patients.
-Towards the goal of systematic clinical translation, the molecular profiling platforms are linked to a range of investigator initiated trials (IITs) at both NCT sites, such as the NCT PMO studies, which are coordinated by the Clinical Trial Center at NCT Heidelberg and the portfolio of the Study Alliance Leukemia coordinated at NCT/UCC Dresden, which includes multicenter IITs across a network of 57 centers in Germany.
+Potentially actionable findings are discussed in molecular tumor boards, including participants from the NCT Heidelberg, the NCT Dresden, and all DKTK (German Cancer Consortium) partner sites, to determine therapeutic choices for individual patients.
+Towards the goal of systematic clinical translation, the molecular profiling platforms are linked to a range of investigator initiated trials (IITs), such as the NCT PMO (Personalized Medical Oncology) studies (e.g.TOP-ART), which are coordinated by the Clinical Trial Center at NCT Heidelberg and Soratram Protocol or Basket of Baskets (BoB).